OutsideIT/FireMotD/readme.md

 If you don't have root access, just install everything on your user's folder and source the file from your user's .profile file

-### Crontab to get system updates count
+### Crontab to get system information

-This is an example on how to record the system update package count daily.
-This will update the file `/var/tmp/updatecount.txt` for later access.
 Root privilege is required for this operation.
 Only `/etc/crontab` and the files in `/etc/cron.d/` have a username field.

-The recommended way to generate updatecount.txt is by creating a separate cron file for firemotd like this:
+The recommended way to generate /var/tmp/FireMotD.json is by creating a separate cron file for firemotd like this:

 ```bash
 sudo vim /etc/cron.d/firemotd